 6. Writing Rejection and Follow-Up Emails

-Twenty-nine percent of recruiters now use AI to communicate with applicants (SHRM, 2025), and rejection emails are a prime candidate for automation.
-Nobody enjoys writing them, but ChatGPT produces respectful, professional responses that maintain the employer brand without consuming 15 minutes per candidate.
+Rejection emails are a prime automation target - 29% of recruiters now use AI to communicate with applicants (SHRM, 2025).
+Nobody enjoys writing rejections, but ChatGPT produces respectful, professional responses that maintain the employer brand without consuming 15 minutes per applicant.

 Prompt: